Outbound SIP Trunk Security

 Additional protective limitations that may be applied when using DIDWW Outbound SIP Trunks are as follows:

 24-hour limit - this limit defines the maximum amount of fund expenditure allowed per trunk, per rolling 24- hour period.
 Once the set limit is reached, the traffic is blocked until the user manually re-enables the traffic flow.
+Please note that active calls are not disconnected by DIDWW and may cause your 24h limit to go beyond its set threshold.

 Capacity limit – this limit defines the maximum number of simultaneous calls per trunk.